Existence and large radial solutions for an elliptic system under finite new Keller-Osserman integral conditions: Abstract

-under finite Keller--Osserman-type integral conditions on the nonlinearities $f$ and $g$, and integrability constraints on the radial weights $p$ and $q$ .
-The nonlinearities are assumed continuous on $[0,\infty )$, differentiable on $(0,\infty )$, vanish at the origin, and are strictly positive elsewhere, with
+under new Keller--Osserman-type integral conditions on the nonlinearities $f$ and $g$, and decay constraints on the radial weight functions $p$ and $q$.
+The nonlinearities are assumed continuous on $[0,\infty)$, differentiable on $(0,\infty)$, nondecreasing, multiplicatively subadditive, vanishing at the origin, and strictly positive elsewhere, satisfying the finite reciprocal integral conditions

-The weights satisfy $\int_{0}^{\infty }s\,p(s)\,ds<\infty $, $ \int_{0}^{\infty }s\,q(s)\,ds<\infty $, and $\min (p,q)$ is not compactly supported.
-Within this framework, we establish: (i) the existence of infinitely many entire positive radial solutions for a nonempty set of central values; (ii) closedness of the set of admissible central values; and (iii) largeness (blow-up at infinity) of solutions corresponding to boundary points of this set.
-The approach is based on a novel subharmonic functional tailored to the reciprocal integral conditions, extending classical Keller--Osserman theory to a broad class of coupled systems with general nonlinearities and weight functions.
+The radial weights satisfy $\int_{0}^{\infty }s\,p(s)\,ds<\infty$ and $ \int_{0}^{\infty }s\,q(s)\,ds<\infty$, with $\min(p,q)$ not compactly supported.
+Within this framework, we establish three main results: \textbf{ (i)} existence of infinitely many entire positive radial solutions for each central value $(a,b)$ in a nonempty open set $\mathcal{T}\subset(0,\infty)^2$ ; \textbf{(ii)} closedness of the set $S$ of all admissible central values in $[0,\infty)^2$; and \textbf{(iii)} largeness (blow-up at infinity) of solutions corresponding to boundary points $E=\partial S\cap(0,\infty)^2$.
+The proofs employ novel comparison techniques with auxiliary scalar problems, Arzel\~{a}~-Ascoli compactness arguments, and a subharmonic functional approach tailored to the reciprocal integral conditions via Keller--Osserman-type transforms.
+Our results extend classical Keller--Osserman theory to a broad class of coupled elliptic systems with general nonlinearities and weight functions, unifying and generalizing several existing frameworks.